IDS 511-513 REFLECTIONS: PERSPECTIVES AND PRACTICE

 IDS 508 ETHNOGRAPHIC RESEARCH METHODS

 This course will teach students to utilize the world around them as a ready platform for scientific research.
-Goals of the course will include teaching students a) how to systematize observations in daily life, and social settings they encounter, b) “grounded theory” the process of building concepts out of systematic observations in field settings, and c) how to use ethnographic techniques to augment their understanding of subject matter beyond the specific research questions.
+Goals of the course will include teaching students how to systematize observations in daily life, and social settings they encounter, “grounded theory” the process of building concepts out of systematic observations in field settings, and how to use ethnographic techniques to augment their understanding of subject matter beyond the specific research questions.
 Ethnographic research methods will teach students to “contextualize” social phenomena according to the multi-dimensional social influences at their root (3 credits).

 IDS 515 ART AND SOCIAL INTERVENTION

 The focus of this course is on the use of the universal language of the arts as an interventionist tool.
-The course will teach the use of arts for assisting at-risk populations (K thru 12, Adult, Senior Citizens and Physically Impaired, etc.) with literacy problems, as well as using art as a method of assessing school curriculums (math, social studies, natural sciences, etc.).
+The course will teach the use of arts for assisting at-risk populations (K thru 12, Adult, Senior Citizens and Physically Impaired, etc.) with literacy problems, as well as using art as a method of assessing school curriculum (math, social studies, natural sciences, etc.).
 Additional curricular benefits will be examined, such as raising attendance levels, and art as a catalyst for improving school culture and “humanizing” institutional environments.
 A further emphasis of the course will be on using the arts to work with populations with physical impairments, such as visually and hearing impaired (3 credits).

 IDS 545 SERVANT LEADERSHIP